New body camera video shows moments before Alabama police fatally shoot armed Black man

 Marquette was one of three officers who was dispatched to help Caleb Combs after he called the police to report Perkins for pointing a gun at his chest when Combs tried to repossess Perkins’ truck.
 Combs, who was authorized by Perkins’ creditor to repossess the truck, said he wanted to retry the seizure but said he “would not go back alone.”

-When Combs tried to repossess Perkins’ pickup truck for the second time, Perkins emerged from his house yelling, “drop my truck” with expletives, Combs said.

-Attorneys relied on a beam cast by a tactical light attached to Perkins’ handgun to identify where his weapon was pointed when he emerged from his house for the second time.
-The beam appeared to indicate that Perkins pointed his gun towards Combs’ tow-truck.
+Attorneys relied on a beam visible in the body camera video that was cast by a tactical light attached to Perkins’ handgun to identify where his weapon was pointed when he emerged from his house for the second time.
+When Combs tried again to repossess Perkins’ pickup truck, the beam appeared to indicate that Perkins pointed his gun towards Combs.

 Videos from both two of the officers’ body cameras then show Marquette rounding the corner to confront Perkins.
-In a matter of seconds, Perkins pointed the gun at Marquette, who shouted “Police, get on the ground” and almost instantly fired approximately 17 bullets, killing Perkins.
+In a matter of seconds, Perkins appears to point the gun at Marquette, who shouted “Police, get on the ground” and almost instantly fired approximately 17 bullets, killing Perkins.

 Judge Elliot didn’t review Marquette’s body camera video.

-Perkins’ didn’t fire any bullets but his gun was found with a “depressed trigger,” King testified.
-King said it is not clear when the trigger was pulled, and that the chamber was empty.
+Perkins’ didn’t fire any bullets but his gun was found with a “depressed trigger,” according to the state law enforcement agent who investigated the shooting.
+The agent, Jamie King, said it is not clear when the trigger was pulled, and that the chamber was empty.

 “That was the most scared I’ve ever been,” Marquette said in an interview he gave investigators immediately after the shooting, according to an audio recording played in court.